5 Things to Know Before You Plan Your Prenatal Fitness Routine

 When it comes to prenatal fitness, a lot of moms-to-be aren’t sure about what’s safe and what to avoid—and as a result, wind up not exercising very much during their pregnancy.
 Those who didn’t exercise regularly before becoming pregnant are usually afraid to start something new, and those who were active before are often nervous to continue.
 Don’t sweat it.
 Here are some tips to get you started on a pregnancy-safe fitness routine that works for you.

 1. Start slowly.

-1. Start slowly.
-It’s okay to begin new activities while pregnant, but be sure to start slowly and work your way up to more advanced or intense workouts.
-Start with low reps of strengthening exercises.
-Begin low-impact cardio activities for just a few minutes each.
-Increase in small increments as you're able to.
+It’s okay to try new activities while pregnant, but start slowly and work your way up to more advanced or intense workouts.
+Begin with low reps of strengthening exercises and do low-impact cardio activities for just a few minutes each.
+Increase in small increments.

 You can get stronger during pregnancy.
 Using body weight as resistance is safer than weight training (so if you’re more comfortable, try that instead), but know that weight training with low weights is also safe, as long as you maintain proper form and good body mechanics.
 A few sessions with a personal trainer who’s certified in prenatal exercise prescription is well worth the investment if you intend to train with weights.